ttu/json-flatfile-datastore/README.md

 // collection1st won't have item with id hello
 ```

 If multiple DataStores are initialized and used simultaneously, each DataStore will have own internal state.
-They might become out of sync with the state in the JSON file, as data is only loaded from the file when DataStore is initialized.
+They might become out of sync with the state in the JSON file, as data is only loaded from the file when DataStore is initialized and after each commit.

 If JSON Flat File Datastore is used with e.g. Web API, add DataStore to the DI container as a singleton.
 This way DataStore's internal state is correct and application does not have to rely on the state on the file.